Anumon6395/interpretability/projects/noise-induced_geometric_regularization/README.md

 ![Noise sweep results](exploration/sweep_noise_plots_1.png)

+Intuitively:

+As noise increases, updates from predicting A and B begin to conflict because changes that help one feature can hurt the other (gradient interference).
+To reduce this cross-talk in the shared embedding (shared representation), the model separates A and B more cleanly into independent directions (feature disentanglement), which pushes their directions toward orthogonality.

+This seems like a parallel to what happens in Linear Discriminant Analysis.

 ## What is this?

 An exploration to build intuition about how input noise shapes representation geometry in a shared embedding.